COVID hits Missouri nursing homes again; staff hard hit - NewsBreak

 COVID hits Missouri nursing homes again; staff hard hit

-ST. LOUIS (AP) — COVID-19 infections are rising in Missouri nursing homes and crippling schools as the highly contagious omicron variant surges.
+COVID-19 infections are rising again in Missouri nursing homes as the highly contagious omicron variant surges.

 New data from the U.S. Centers for Disease Control and Prevention shows cases among nursing home staff ballooned to 1,261, up from a peak of 981 last fall.
-But the 895 cases among residents is below the peak, the St. Louis Post-Dispatch reports.
+The St. Louis Post-Dispatch reports that the 895 cases among residents still remain below the peak.

-While 87% of Missouri nursing homes residents are vaccinated, just two-thirds of nursing home staff are — lower than any other state.
+And while many nursing homes residents are vaccinated - 87%, in Missouri - just two-thirds of nursing home staff are immunized, lower than any state in the nation.

-Vaccinated residents are faring relatively well, overall, during this wave, even when breakthrough cases occur, said Dr. Charles Crecelius, medical director for two area nursing homes and an elder care specialist for BJC Medical Group.
+Still, vaccinated residents are faring relatively well, overall, against COVID-19 during this wave, even when breakthrough cases occur, said Dr. Charles Crecelius, medical director for two area nursing homes and an elder care specialist for BJC Medical Group.

 "They're definitely not as sick," Crecelius said.